techscapades/arduino_pro_micro_macro_keyboard/README.md

 2. Profile selector button
 3. Reset button
 4. OLED screen
-5. Default 18 possible macro combinations per profile but it can go up to 24 for normal humans and 254 for geniuses who can remember that many combinations but do mind the amount of available memory
+5. By default there are 18 possible macro combinations per profile but it can go up to 24 for normal humans and 254 for geniuses who can remember that many combinations but do mind the amount of available memory